 This tip will do multiple things for you:

 - No losing luggage.

 - Much, much more…

-In short, by carrying an averaged sized backpack (like my Gregory Baltoro 65, for instance) you’ll save money and have no hassle of wondering where you’re bag is and whether or not you’ll see it when you finally arrive to your destination.
-This is an extreme stress saver especially when you travel international!
+In short, by carrying an averaged sized backpack (like my Gregory Baltoro 65, for instance) you’ll save money and have no hassle of wondering where you’re bag is and whether or not you’ll see it when you finally arrive at your destination.
+This is an extreme stress saver especially when you travel internationally!